Haunted by the Many Italian Past Tenses? Here’s an Overview

 In addition to expressing feelings about states of affairs (and feelings about other typical uses of the imperfect), these subjunctive tenses are often coupled with the conditional to set up a situation for a hypothetical result.

 Se Raffaella avesse fatto quello che prometteva, saremmo felici insieme. — If Raffaella had done what she was promising, we would be happy together.

 The Italian Simple Past Tense: Il Passato Remoto

 The passato remoto, or remote past, is mainly seen in literature, where it may replace the passato prossimo.
 Because of its difficulty (there are many irregular verbs) and limited utility in speaking, many learners skip it entirely.
 But it can still be worthwhile to at least recognize the tense in case it comes up.

-Loro furono bambini felici in quel periodo. — They were children at that time.
+Loro furono bambini felici in quel periodo. — They were happy children at that time.